 Exhibits musical toys specifically from the Erzgebirge region (many wooden toys).
 Click english flag for texts in english.

 Insures valuable collections of all kind of objects since 1966.
+But has become more expensive over time

 Mainly Jack-in-the Box and some other handcrank musical toys.
 Also sells hand cranked music mechanisms in many tunes.